Bringing Children, Sons and Daughters to Live in the United States as Permanent Residents

 This section is for beneficiaries who became permanent residents through a preference classification.

-If you were married and/or had children who did not obtain permanent residence at the same time you did, they may be eligible for follow-to-join benefits.
-This means that you do not have to submit a separate Form I-130 for your spouse and/or children.
-In addition, your spouse and/or children will not have to wait any extra time for a visa number to become available.
-In this case, you may simply notify a U.S. consulate that you are a permanent resident so that your spouse and/or children can apply for an immigrant visa.
+If you had children who did not obtain permanent residence at the same time you did, they may be eligible for follow-to-join benefits.
+This means that you do not have to submit a separate Form I-130 for your children.
+In addition, your children will not have to wait any extra time for a visa number to become available.
+In this case, you may simply notify a U.S. consulate that you are a permanent resident so that your children can apply for an immigrant visa.

-Your spouse and/or children may be eligible for following-to-join benefits if:
+Your children may be eligible for following-to-join benefits if:

 - The relationship existed at the time you became a permanent resident and still exists, AND